 - Playing in a league with children

-In conjunction with the previous mistake, allowing naive and ignorant children to play in your league might benefit your team if you’re a shyster, but if you’re too honest to take advantage of them, someone else will and cause your team harm in the process.
+If you want to participate in a league ripe with fantasy football mistakes, invite children to play.
+If not, keep them out.
+Allowing naïve and ignorant children to play in your league might benefit your team if you’re a shyster, but if you’re too honest to take advantage of them, someone else will and cause your team harm in the process.
 In general, don’t ever play fantasy football with children.

 - Not collecting intel on league opponents